smakijenko/CarRentalApp/README.md

-# CarRentalApp
-Hi, another Swift project.
-This time it's an app for car renting "Rent&amp;Travel".
-UI is made in SwiftUI, backend in PHP and SQL
+The app was written in SwiftUI, PHP and SQL

+Hi, here is the link to watch how the app looks like: https://youtu.be/CucY_95acQI

+Feel free :)

+Photos of cars come from Google Graphics.